Confederate Conscription Acts 1862–1864

 The Confederate Conscription Acts, 1862 to 1864, were a series of measures taken by the Confederate government to procure the manpower needed to fight the American Civil War.

 The First Conscription Act, passed April 16, 1862, made any white male between 18 and 35 years old liable to three years of military service.
 On September 27, 1862, the Second extended the age limit to 45 years.
 The Third, passed February 17, 1864, changed this to 17 to 50 years old, for service of an unlimited period.

 Originally, anyone drafted could hire a substitute, a provision that was heavily criticized, and abolished on December 28, 1863.
 In addition, an act of April 21, 1862, created reserved occupations excluded from the draft.
 On October 11, 1862.
 A new exemption act, soon dubbed the Twenty Negro Law, was approved.
 The Third Conscription limited the number of reserved occupations, but, although much criticized, kept the "Twenty Negro Law" in modified form.
 In order to encourage volunteering the First Act allowed existing regiments to elect new officers.
 The Third Act also allowed officer election in regiments formed by the new age groups coming into military service.

-The debate over conscription reflected the political struggle in the Confederacy between those who saw it as another example of the threat to freedom posed by the centralization of power, the suspension of Habeas Corpus being another.
+The debate over conscription reflected the political struggle in the Confederacy between those who saw it as another example of the threat to freedom posed by the centralization of power, the suspension of habeas corpus being another.
 Their opponents viewed a strong central executive and these measures as essential to preserve Southern independence.

-Several states passed legislation against it; in addition to simply hiding, draftees violently resisted conscription officers of the Confederate government, mirroring similar disputes in the North, most famously the New York city draft riots.
+Several states passed legislation against conscription; in addition to simply hiding, draftees violently resisted conscription officers of the Confederate government, mirroring similar disputes in the North, most famously the New York City draft riots.
 Some counties seceded from the Confederacy, declaring for the United States government; by 1864, the Southern draft had become virtually unenforceable.

 Background

 In April 1861, roughly half of those who enlisted in the Provisional Army of the Confederate States did so for a period of three years, the rest for twelve months only.
-In December, with the end of the war nowhere in sight, the Confederate authrities faced the loss of 148 regiments, or nearly half the army, when their enlistments expired in March 1862.
+In December, with the end of the war nowhere in sight, the Confederate authorities faced the loss of 148 regiments, or nearly half the army, when their enlistments expired in March 1862.

 In December, the Confederate Congress tried to induce reenlistment by offering bounties, a sixty-day furlough, and the option of joining new regiments with new elections of the officers.
 Lee pronounced this disastrous, and argued compulsory conscription was essential to win the war.
 In April 1862, Congress enacted the first conscription act in American history.